Fractal Time: Absolute or Relative?

 The fractality of time

-Interestingly, time itself is also fractal in that it can be broken into ever smaller fractions or scales: the story of the universe may be described, in the same amount of time that it takes to describe any other story.
+Interestingly, time itself is also fractal in that it can be broken into ever smaller fractions or scales: the universe's story may be described in the same amount of time it takes to describe any other story.
 All descriptions of timeshare basic principles: there is a beginning, and there is an end, and details in between.

 Appendix: